 Liesel is about to begin some fighting as well.

-In spite of her recent adventures in reading, she isn't reading well in school.
+In spite of her recent adventures in reading, she isn't doing well in school.

 In November, there's an oral reading exam.
 Sister Maria (her teacher, a nun) is calling students' names.